Frequently Asked Questions

 One of my children is sick and has a COVID-19 test pending, do siblings have to stay home until the results are received?

 Currently, siblings are able to come to school if one child is sick in the house and a COVID-19 test is pending.
-If the test comes back positive, all children living in the household will need to be sent home, and the health office will help advise when they are able to return to school.

 The Health Office follows up daily on all students who are absent with flu and COVID-19 symptoms.